 Capitalize Institute when referring specifically to Georgia Tech.
 Do not capitalize institution.

-- For more than a century, the Institute has pursued the highest goals.
+- For more than a century, the Institute has pursued the highest research goals.

 - Georgia Tech is an institution of higher learning.